 VACCINATIONS

-In addition to the kitten vaccines, your veterinarian may recommend to vaccinate your cat with the Feline Leukemia Vaccine (FeLV).
-We only recommend this vaccine if you have Feline Leukemia positive cats in your home.
-Once your pet is vaccinated with the Feline Leukemia vaccine they are likely to trigger a false positive on the feline leukemia test.
+In addition to the FVRCP and rabies vaccine, your veterinarian may recommend you vaccinate your cat against Feline Leukemia.
+We do NOT recommend allowing this unless your cat is exposed to Fe-Leuk positive cats.
+Once a cat is vaccinated with the Feline Leukemia vaccine they are likely to trigger a false positive on feline leukemia tests.
 This can be alarming if you don’t expect it.

 Dr. Karen Becker talks about pet vaccinations and also encourages you to find a holistic veterinarian who will partner with you to keep your pet healthy.

-Modern veterinarians have the power to verify when immunity has been developed by conducting an exam called a titer test; as opposed to a vaccine being flushed out by the body.
+Modern veterinarians have the power to verify when immunity has been developed by conducting an exam called a titer test.
 This exam measures the existence of antibodies that circulate the immune system for select disease(s).
+Any measure of antibody means the animal does not require a booster vaccine.
 Once immunity is achieved, it does not deplete over time like a fuel tank.
 Furthermore, once immunity is achieved, memory cells are created which generally provide life-long protection against the disease if antigens to the disease were to be detected in the body.
 This is why animals, as humans, do not need yearly boosters.

 To know more about immunity and the efficacy of vaccines, please read publications or watch videos by the worlds leading pet immunologist, Dr. Ronald Schultz.
 He has been present through the drastic evolution of vaccinations and their protocols since the mid 1900’s.
 He offers interesting insight about the efficiency and necessity of booster requirement of older and younger pets.